 The Centers for Disease Control and Prevention created this community health needs assessment example to help organizations assess needs.
 Even if you’re not a community health organization, you may find the framework used in this needs assessment PDF helpful.

 As part of your data collection process, you may conduct community-based surveys.
-Use this questionnaire sample to help design an informative survey.
+We’ve prepared a sample questionnaire to help get you started.

 After you assess needs in your community, you should formulate a report of your findings.
-This report will help inform decision-making and can be shared with your board and other stakeholders to substantiate your program.
+We created a report outline that will help inform decision-making and can be shared with your board and other stakeholders to substantiate your program.

 Developing a Program Around the Assessment